MrEddX/docs.chatrix.one/docs/status.en.md

 ## Update history

+### 29.06.2024

+#### Update Ejabberd to version [24.06](https://github.com/processone/ejabberd/releases/tag/24.06)

+- Improved Web-based administration;
+- Improved architecture and **API**.

 ### 29.02.2024

 #### Update Ejabberd to version [24.02](https://github.com/processone/ejabberd/releases/tag/24.02)

-- New: Matrix Federation - Provides the ability to connect to Matrix servers.
+- New: Matrix Federation - Provides the ability to connect to Matrix servers;
-- Improved communication security by supporting TLS 1.3 and SASL2.
+- Improved communication security by supporting TLS 1.3 and SASL2;
-- Improved performance by implementing Bind 2.
+- Improved performance by implementing Bind 2;
 - Better message control: Support for XEP-0424 (message retraction).
-It allows users to manage their message history and remove anything they posted by mistake.
+It allows users to manage their message history and remove anything they posted by mistake;
-- Optimized server ping via XEP-0198.
+- Optimized server ping via XEP-0198;
-- Streamlined API versioning.
+- Streamlined API versioning;
 - Enhanced Elixir, Mix and Rebar3 Support.

 ### 14.11.2023

 #### Updated Ejabberd to version [23.10](https://github.com/processone/ejabberd/releases/tag/23.10)

 - Added support for XEP-0402: PEP Native Bookmarks, which is a significant improvement over XEP-0048: Bookmark Storage.
-Defines how bookmarks are stored.
+Defines how bookmarks are stored;
 - New: `mod_muc_occupantid` with support for XEP-0421: Occupant Id.
 Used for MUC anonymous rooms, fixing messages and withdrawing messages.
-Currently, the only client found to support XEP-0421 is Dino - version 0.4 and above.
+Currently, the only client found to support XEP-0421 is Dino - version 0.4 and above;
 - Many new options and features.
-For more information, see the official article on the [ProcessOne](https://www.process-one.net/) web site about what's new in version [23.10](https://www.process-one.net/blog/ejabberd-23-10/)
+For more information, see the official article on the [ProcessOne](https://www.process-one.net/) web site about what's new in version [23.10](https://www.process-one.net/blog/ejabberd-23-10/).

 ### 26.04.2023

 #### Updated Ejabberd to version [23.04](https://github.com/processone/ejabberd/releases/tag/23.04)

-- Many improvements in SQL databases
+- Many improvements in SQL databases;
-- New: `mod_mam` support for [XEP-0425: Message Moderation](https://xmpp.org/extensions/xep-0425.html)
+- New: `mod_mam` support for [XEP-0425: Message Moderation](https://xmpp.org/extensions/xep-0425.html);
-- New: `mod_muc_rtbl` support for **Real-Time Block List for MUC rooms**
+- New: `mod_muc_rtbl` support for **Real-Time Block List for MUC rooms**.

 ### 20.01.2023

 #### Updated Ejabberd to version [23.01](https://github.com/processone/ejabberd/releases/tag/23.01)

-- New: Registrations are open, using the online form or an installed client, protected by a **CAPTCHA** challenge
+- New: Registrations are open, using the online form or an installed client, protected by a **CAPTCHA** challenge.

 ### 30.10.2022